Sign in →

 Cautions

-Samples may contain donor DNA if obtained from patients who received non-leukocyte reduced blood transfusions or allogeneic hematopoietic stem cell transplantation.
+DPYD genetic test results in patients who have undergone liver transplantation may not accurately reflect the patient's dihydropyrimidine dehydrogenase (DPD) status.
+Similarly, samples may contain donor DNA if obtained from patients who received an allogeneic hematopoietic stem cell transplantation or non-leukocyte reduced blood transfusions.
 Results from samples obtained under these circumstances may not accurately reflect the recipient's genotype.
-For individuals who have received blood transfusions, the genotype usually reverts to that of the recipient within 6 weeks.
+For individuals who have received non-leukocyte reduced blood transfusions, the genotype usually reverts to that of the recipient within 6 weeks.
 For individuals who have received allogeneic hematopoietic stem cell transplantation, a pretransplant DNA specimen is recommended for testing.

 Clinical Reference

-4. U.S. Food and Drug Administration (FDA).
+3. U.S. Food and Drug Administration (FDA).
 Table of Pharmacogenomic Biomarkers in Drug Labeling.
-FDA; Updated February 2, 2024.
-Accessed June 4, 2024.
+FDA; Updated September 23, 2024.
+Accessed September 10, 2025.
 Available at: www.fda.gov/drugs/scienceresearch/researchareas/pharmacogenetics/ucm083378.htm

 5. Richards S, Aziz N, Bale S, et al. Standards and guidelines for the interpretation of sequence variants: a joint consensus recommendation of the American College of Medical Genetics and Genomics and the Association for Molecular Pathology.
 Genet Med.
 2015;17(5):405-424